 Social media presents additional concerns related to the material that studios, studio owners, conventions and competitions may be posting on their own social media accounts.
-The following are additional standards, recommendations and suggestions for keeping youth students safe:
+Your online presence is strongly linked to your brand and may be the first interaction and impression a potential client has with you.
+The following are additional standards, recommendations and suggestions for keeping youth students and your brand safe:

-If posting or using images or videos of youth students on social media or on the Internet, it is important to:
+If posting or using images or videos of youth participants on social media, websites or on the Internet, it is important to:

-- Protect identities by ensuring no identifying information (names, ages, locations, school names) is used.
+- Protect identities by ensuring no identifying information is used (including without limitation to all names, ages, locations, school names. *Thoughtful exceptions can be made)

-- Review and approve all images/videos to ensure they are appropriate and do not contain sexualized images, movement, content, etc.
+- Review and approve all images/videos to ensure they are appropriate and do not contain sexualized images, movement, costumes/attire, or otherwise unsafe content, etc.

 - Establish a clear, well-communicated process for registering and investigating complaints regarding images or videos of the studio’s students.

-- Establish a clear, well-communicated policy regarding if/when parents, spectators and others can photograph and/or videotape classes, performances or other events.
+- Establish a clear, well-communicated policy regarding if/when parents, spectators and others can photograph and/or videotape classes, performances, recital or other events.